yashnayan8795/movie-finder/README.md

-# movie-finder
+# FlickFind

 Your go-to movie search and recommendation app!
 This React-based application allows users to search for movies, view detailed information, and receive recommendations.

 ## Overview

-CineScope is a movie search and recommendation web application built using React.
+FlickFind is a movie search and recommendation web application built using React.
 It utilizes the OMDB API to fetch movie details and displays them in a user-friendly interface.
 Users can search for movies by title and receive recommendations based on their search queries.

 ## Installation